iCliniq Logo

 Introduction

-Hemorrhagic cystitis is most commonly caused by bacterial infections and neglect may be life-threatening.
-It has a broad spectrum of possible treatment approaches with a satisfactory prognosis that provide a better standard of living.
+Hemorrhagic cystitis is most commonly caused by bacterial infections, and neglect may be life-threatening.
+It has a broad spectrum of possible treatment approaches with a satisfactory prognosis that provides a better standard of living.

 What Is Hemorrhagic Cystitis?

-It is an inflammatory condition of the urinary bladder caused due to infectious or non-infectious conditions leading to bleeding of the bladder mucosa and hematuria (blood in urine).
+It is an inflammatory condition of the urinary bladder caused by infectious or non-infectious conditions leading to bleeding of the bladder mucosa and hematuria (blood in urine).

 What Are the Symptoms to Look Out For?